daniegarcia254/DownTorrent/README.md

 ```
 docker-compose -f development.yml up --build
 ```
-A docker container will be running and every change that you make in the _front_ or _back_ folder will be automatically applied, so you can programme in a hot reload development enviroment.
+A docker container will be running and every change that you make in the _client_ or _server_ folder will be automatically applied, so you can programme in a hot reload development enviroment.

 ### Production enviroment
 In order to get running a prouction enviroment, you just need to execute: